Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 As an entrepreneur, if you let fear be your guide, you won’t be able to listen to your intuition, you’ll be afraid to take the necessary risks, and your judgment will be clouded by emotion.

-Find ways to reduce and manage your fear and you’ll be a much more successful entrepreneur.
+If you can find ways to reduce and manage your fear and you’ll be a much more successful entrepreneur.

 My favorite tip for managing fear as an entrepreneur is to do confidence-building exercises.